Godcoder

 Key Features

-• Local-first execution: code never leaves your machine
+• Local-first execution: code stays on your machine, no cloud backend

-• Bring your own LLM key (OpenAI, Anthropic, any OpenAI-compatible endpoint)
+• Bring your own LLM key: OpenAI, Anthropic, or any OpenAI-compatible API

-• Autonomous harness scaffolding and self-optimization in real time
+• Autonomous harness scaffold, write, and optimize in real time (Harness mode)

-• Multiple interaction modes: Ask, Plan, Coding, Freestyle, Harness, CoWork
+• Multiple modes: Ask, Plan, Coding, Freestyle, Harness, CoWork

 • In-place file editing with diff review and checkpoint rewind

-• MCP server support (stdio, streamable HTTP, SSE)
+• MCP server support over stdio, streamable HTTP, or SSE

-• Voice API integration: TTS, STT, and voice-to-voice
+• Voice API: TTS, STT, and voice-to-voice, configured locally

 • Persistent memory store (ResearchSwarm bridge) for compounding knowledge